kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 ## meta.yaml file

 The `meta.yaml` file contains information about the bundle.
-Set the following fields to create a service object which complies with the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#service-object).
+Define the following fields to create a service object which complies with the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#service-object).

 |      Field Name     | Required |                   Description             |
 |-------------------|:--------:|----------------------------------------------|